What Is a Spouse Visa

 As defined above, the “Spouse or Child of Japanese National” visa includes individuals married to a Japanese person, those born as children of Japanese nationals, and those who are legally adopted as special adopted children of Japanese nationals.
 This page focuses specifically on the visa requirements for those who are married to Japanese citizens.

-Definition of Spouse under the Immigration Control Act
+Legal Definition of “Spouse” under Japan’s Immigration Law

 Under Japan’s Immigration Control Act, a spouse is defined as a person who is currently married to a Japanese national.
 Those who are divorced or widowed do not qualify under this definition.